candraczapansky/LiveBooking/replit.md

 ### Frontend Architecture

-The frontend is built with React and uses a modern, organized component-based architecture:
+The frontend is built with React and uses a component-based architecture following modern best practices:

-1. **Service Layer**: Centralized API operations in `services/` directory (e.g., `staffService.ts`)
-2. **Custom Hooks**: Business logic encapsulated in reusable hooks (e.g., `useStaffManagement`, `useScheduleManagement`)
-3. **UI Components**: Uses shadcn/ui component library with unified dialog components for consistent UX
+1. **UI Components**: Uses the shadcn/ui component library (based on Radix UI) for consistent design
-4. **Type Safety**: Centralized type definitions in `types/` directory for better maintainability
-5. **Routing**: Uses Wouter for lightweight client-side routing
+2. **Routing**: Uses Wouter for lightweight client-side routing
-6. **State Management**: React Query for server state with custom hooks for complex operations
+3. **State Management**: Combines React context (for auth state) with React Query for server state management
-7. **Styling**: Tailwind CSS for utility-first styling
+4. **Styling**: Uses Tailwind CSS for utility-first styling

 ### Backend Architecture